mirisuzanne/miriamsuzanne/content/2018/07/17/surgery.rst

 Change of Plans
 ===============

-Trans people are often called on to explain ourselves, and defend our medical interventions to a cis public that finds us fascinating or disgusting.
+Trans people are often asked to explain ourselves, and defend our medical interventions to a cis public that finds us fascinating or disgusting.
 We are expected to beg for validity at every step --